 These hardware wallets are similar in many ways, both with apps/software to make it easy for customers to manage crypto portfolios.
-Where the Trezor Model T falls short is the number of cryptocurrencies it supports.
+The Trezor Model T falls short when you compare the number of cryptocurrencies it supports.
 As the Ledger Nano X can support over 5,500 cryptocurrencies, the Trezor Model Ts 1,816 doesn’t seem that impressive.

-Also, the Ledger Nano X can support over 100 crypto apps, and it has Bluetooth.
-Whereas, the Trezor Model T can only be connected to another device with a USB.
+Also, the Ledger Nano X can support over 100 crypto apps and includes Bluetooth.
+Whereas the Trezor Model T can only be connected to another device with a USB.

 When it comes to price, the Trezor Model T is more expensive for customers in the UK, retailing at €238.80 (around £196, at current exchange rates).
-Shipping costs and taxes do vary around the world, so it’s probably cheaper in Europe, but more expensive in the U.S. and other countries.
+Shipping costs and taxes vary worldwide, so it’s probably cheaper in Europe but more expensive in the U.S. and other countries.
 In comparison, the Ledger Nano X retails for £136, so quite a bit cheaper.

 Ledger also provides a more basic version of its hardware wallet with their Ledger Nano S.

 Trezor Model T vs. Trezor One

 Like Ledger, Trezor also has a premium and a more affordable version of their hardware wallet.
 Known as the Trezor One, this doesn’t have all of the bells and whistles.
 Instead of an LCD touchscreen, it comes with a monochrome display with two buttons, and security access requires a USB connection to a computer or smartphone.